adinium72/ECM1400-Coursework/README.md

 + [uk-covid19](https://github.com/publichealthengland/coronavirus-dashboard-api-python-sdk)
 + [newsapi](https://newsapi.org/docs/client-libraries/python)

-Guidance regarding how to install these Python packages in the command prompt within Windows is contained in the links above as well as below in this README file.
+Guidance regarding how to install these Python packages in the command prompt within Windows® is contained in the links above as well as below in this README file.

 The following modules built in to Python (within the Python Standard Library) are also required: